May 7 1861 Tuesday

 CSA.
-George T Sinclair became Confederate Naval Agent in Europe, serving in that post until 28 April 1865.
+George T Sinclair became the Confederate Naval Agent in Europe, serving in that post until 28 April 1865.

 Alabama.
 The Union blockading force captured the Confederate steamers Dick Keyes and Lewis near Mobile.

 Kentucky.
-Major Robert Anderson, the erstwhile Union commander of Fort Sumter, accepted a commission as Major-General of the Kentucky Militia.
+Union Major Robert Anderson, the erstwhile Union commander of Fort Sumter, accepted a commission as Major-General of the Kentucky Militia.